Sat. 28: 6:00 pm @ Infant Jesus

 $ 51.00 Candles

 $ 35.00 Holy Day

 $ 500.00 Sheely Fund

 Attendance from last week’s Liturgies:

-Ken & Bernie Litwin, Richard Kuty, Pearl Tablack, Patricia Flaherty & Bob Jonda all at home.
-Mary Rotunno at Assumption, Louise Macabobby at Hampton Woods, and the rest of our parishioners who are in nursing homes.
+Ken & Bernie Litwin, Richard Kuty, Pearl Tablack, & Patricia Flaherty, Robert Democko all at home; Mary Rotunno at Assumption, Dolores Schurko and Louise Macabobby at Hampton Woods, and the rest of our parishioners who are in nursing homes.
 May God grant to all the sick of our parish many blessed, happy and healthier years.

 If any parishioner or family member is ill & would like to be on the pray list, or receive get-well wishes, call Karen or Kathy Kollar @330-272-1857.

 Please note that the WEEKDAY ONLY liturgical time will change to 8:15 am, effective this coming week.

 The 87th Annual Pilgrimage in honour of Our Lady of Perpetual Health will be Sunday, September 5, 2021 at Mount Macrina in Uniontown, Pa.
 Please visit sistersofstbasil.org for more information

 Father Michael will be blessing all school age (K-12) and college students this weekend after each Divine Liturgy.
 Let us start the new school year with this special blessing.